In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 As mentioned above, they may get back to you for further information.

 This investigation is not like a police investigation.
 The people from the DPA are just regular government workers who will have a look at your case and decide upon it.
-You can expect an experience such as with the tax authorities or consumer protection bodies.
+You can expect an experience with the tax authorities or consumer protection bodies.

 The outcome of the investigation.
 When the investigation ends, there are multiple possible outcomes:

-To sum it up, if you think that your data privacy rights have been violated, you can complain to the relevant data protection authority.
+To sum it up, if you think your data privacy rights have been violated, you can complain to the relevant data protection authority.

 How do I file a GDPR complaint?